Databeans/lighthouse/README.md

 DeltaClusteringMetrics is a library developed by DataBeans to optimize Lakehouse performance and reduce its total cost ownership.
 It is designed to monitor the health of the Lakehouse tables from a data layout perspective and provides valuable insights about how well the data is clustered.
 This information helps users to identify when data maintenance operations (vacuum, optimize, Z-order …) should be performed, which improve query performance and reduce storage costs.
-DeltaClusteringMetrics library supports Delta format, making it an essential step to achieving the best performance for data lakehouses while keeping costs at a minimum.
+The DeltaClusteringMetrics library currently has support for Delta format, and we plan to expand its capabilities to include other open formats in the future.

 ## SETUP INSTRUCTIONS
 ___
 ### Prerequisites